 These rifles are simple in their design and operation.
 They do require regular maintenance which is performed by an SRT Team Leader.
 If an issue arises which is beyond the scope of our Armorers we would seek manufacturer assistance.
 However, the need for this is expected to be very rare.

-Appendix:

-Applicable Lexipol Policies Respective to Each Equipment
+Appendix: Applicable Lexipol Policies Respective to Each Equipment

-Policies are hyperlinked to its respective webpage.
+Policies are hyperlinked to the Berkeley Police Department Lexipol policy website.

 M4 rifle/Patrol Rifle

 - Policy 300 (Use of Force) - Policy 349 (Tactical Rifle Operator Program)

 Penn Arms 40MM launcher